The Spanish Present Progressive: How to Form it and When to Use it

 The stems of these “stem-changing verbs” undergo different spelling changes in the present progressive—the vowel e becomes i, and the vowel o becomes u.

 These forms are very common and worth memorizing.
 And you’ll notice that these stems undergo the same change in the preterite.

 Here are some of the most common examples:

 The -er verb poder also follows this pattern and becomes pudiendo (being able to).

-The present progressive is used in Spanish to talk about actions that are going on right now, at the present moment, while the speaker is saying the sentence.
+The Spanish present progressive is used to talk about actions that are going on right now.
+This means the action is taking place as you’re speaking.

 ¡Mira! ¡El bebé está caminando! — Look!
 The baby is walking!